Wiedemann-Franz law violation domain for graphene and nonrelativistic systems: Formalism

 \subsection{Non-fluid description}

-For systematic study and understanding, we will calculate the Lorenz ratios for the 3D system and then the 2D system.
-The NR, UR, and G case expressions of the Lorenz ratio will be addressed step by step for each system.
+For systematic study and understanding, we will calculate the Lorenz ratios for the 3D system and the 2D system.
+The expressions for 2D graphene are derived and analyzed in this section, highlighting its distinct transport characteristics.
+Meanwhile, the corresponding calculations for other systems, including 3D non-relativistic (NR), 3D graphene (G), and ultra-relativistic (UR) cases in both 3D and 2D, are provided in Appendix \ref{Appendix_D} for completeness.
 Then, we will also examine the limiting conditions using Sommerfeld expansion.

-{\bf 3D-NR:} Let us first discuss the 3D-NR case.
-The well-known Drude's formula for the electrical conductivity of nonrelativistic electrons in 3D solids (metals) is